eustomaqua/ApproxBias/docs/index.rst

 - To get started quickly, see :doc:`an example <posts/quickstart>` here
 - To understand the methodology, see :doc:`methodology <posts/methodology>`
+- To reproduce the empirical results, see :doc:`instructions <posts/reproduction>`
 .. - To learn the model evaluation we use, see :doc:`evaluation <posts/evaluation>`